PYangLab/DeepMerge/README.md

 ### Example dataset

-As an example, the processed CITE-seq dataset by Ramaswamy et al. (GSM166489)[1] is provided for the example run, which is saved in `./DeepMerge/data/Rama/`.
-Because the RNA data is large, so the users can download it at [link](https://drive.google.com/drive/folders/1nYtSKP8b_ZBlykGwkY3hkjrTIHkc1v0B?usp=sharing).
-Furthermore, users can use the example dataset as input for DeepMerge or use their own datasets.
-Training on demo dataset will cost no more than 1 minute with 1 GPU.
+As an example, we provide the processed CITE-seq dataset by Ramaswamy et al. (GSM166489)[1] for a demonstration run, which is saved in ./DeepMerge/data/Rama/.
+Since the RNA data is large, users can download it from this [link](https://drive.google.com/drive/folders/1nYtSKP8b_ZBlykGwkY3hkjrTIHkc1v0B?usp=sharing).
+Users can either use the provided example dataset as input for DeepMerge or utilize their own datasets.
+Training on the demo dataset should take no more than 1 minute with a single GPU.

 ## Running DeepMerge with the example dataset
 ### Training the DeepMerge model (see Arguments section for more details).